p

 The 800K drives all look about the same.
 But if you look at the SIDE of the floppy drive mechanism, you should see a RED-LETTERED or a BLACK-LETTERED label.
 Drives stacked in the photo on the left, show on bottom the RED lettered side lable MFD-51W-03; or the BLACK lettered MP-F51W-10.
 (I believe the Apple part number is 661-0345).
 There's another lable on the bottom of most drives which says "Sony" and a variation of M51 that probably represents various production variations.

-I've not determined if these two models of 800K drives operate differently.
-In my experience the 800K drives appear to be interchangable.
-But Apple technical documentation recommends to associate drives and cables as I've described.
-Here's some notes on the subject.
+I've not determined all the ways the two models of 800K drives operate differently on every Apple product.
+In my experience the 800K drives "often" appear to be interchangable BUT Apple technical documentation recommends to associate drives and cables on specific products.
+Here's some Apple notes on the subject.
+Some customers prefer to replace their 800K drives with an exact replacement.

 Brackets or carriers or sleds which hold the drive to the frame are sold separately, follow the link for details.